zenaan/large-digital-library/README.md

-# Design for a large digital library
+# Design for a Large Digital Library
 Notes info decisions and schemas for a large library which is shareable and updatable by many people around the world.

+Guiding principles: simple, easy, and shareable.

 ## Principles